-If you have knee pain, you are referred for an MRI fairly early and you’re found to have a degenerative meniscus tear — I typically advise patients to simply just wait.
-A lot of times your symptoms will go away and either they’ll never come back or they’ll come back once or twice a year and you’ll still be able to lead a very active lifestyle.
-If you sustain an injury and you have an unstable tear, a tear we call a horizontal cleavage tear or a radial tear or a flap tear, those tears tend to remain symptomatic —and if after four, five, six weeks, you still have the same degree of discomfort and quality of life issues, then you might be a good candidate for an arthroscopy.
+If you have knee pain, and you’re found to have a degenerative meniscus tear — I typically advise patients to simply just wait.
+A lot of times your symptoms will go away.
+If you sustain an injury and you have an unstable tear, a tear we call a horizontal cleavage tear, a radial tear or a flap tear — those are the tears tend to remain bothersome.
+If after four, five, six weeks, you still have the same degree of discomfort and quality of life issues, then you might be a good candidate for an arthroscopy.
 Physical therapy can help those of you whose knees feel unstable or weak, and it can help those of you with significant swelling to gain back your motion, stability and strength.
 Therapy can be beneficial before surgery (pre-habilitation) , instead of surgery — or after surgery.

 Do all meniscus tears require an arthroscopy?

 Basically an arthroscopy involves bringing you into the operating room, inducing a light sleep, injecting local anesthesia and then placing a fiber-optic camera into your knee through a 1/4 inch incision.
 We then inspect the entire joint, find the tear and determine if it will be removed or stitched back into place.
 Most procedures take 15-45 minutes and you are able to go home the same day.
 Whether or not you can return to sports soon will depend on which procedure you had — repair versus removal.
 More on the recovery from meniscus surgery here.

 So if you have a meniscus tear, it’s not all doom and gloom.
 Many tears do not require meniscus surgery.
 Some of them do.
 Some meniscus tears are repairable.
 Sometimes the torn portion of the meniscus is simply removed.